-The glycolated hemoglobin test (A1c, also called hemoglobin A1c or the glycosylated hemoglobin test) is an important blood test to diagnose diabetes or determine control of your diabetes.
-It provides an average blood glucose measurement over the past six to twelve weeks and is used in conjunction with home glucose monitoring to make treatment adjustments.
+The glycosylated hemoglobin test (A1c, also called hemoglobin A1c or the glycosylated hemoglobin test) is an important blood test to diagnose diabetes or determine control of your diabetes.
+It provides an average blood glucose measurement over the past 3 months and is used in conjunction with home glucose monitoring to make treatment adjustments.

-The normal range for the A1c test is between 4 percent and 6 percent for people without diabetes.
-The ideal range for people with diabetes is generally less than 7 percent.
-For diagnostic purposes, two separate A1c tests at 6.5 percent are positive for diabetes.
+The normal range for the A1c test is less than 5.7% for people without diabetes, 5.7%-6.4% for those with pre-diabetes.
+For people with diabetes it is 6.5% or higher.
+For diagnostic purposes, two separate A1c tests at 6.5% are positive for diabetes.

-People with diabetes who are treated with insulin should have this test four times a year (every 3 months).
+People with diabetes who are treated with insulin should have this test 4 times a year (every 3 months).
 The test may be needed more frequently when your diabetes is not well-controlled.
-However, the test should be performed no more often than every six weeks.
-Those who are not treated with insulin should have this test every four to six months.
+However, the test should be performed no more often than every 6 weeks.
+Those who are not treated with insulin should have this test every 4 to 6 months.

 |If your A1c is this:||Your average mean daily plasma blood sugar is around this (mg/dl):|